liangyaozhan/qvimage/README.md

 # qvimage
-a simple picture view base on qt
+a simple picture viewer on linux desktop base on qt

 1. zoom in/out by wheel and have focus at the same time.
 2. double click whill reset fix size.